Blake Miguez

-Blake John Miguez (born November 1981) is a Republican member of the Louisiana House of Representatives from Iberia and Vermilion parishes.
+Blake John Miguez (born November 1981) is an American politician.
+A Republican, he is a member of the Louisiana Senate.
+He previously served in the Louisiana House of Representatives from Iberia and Vermilion parishes.
 He won a special election against John Robert Bering on February 21, 2015, to succeed Simone B. Champagne, who resigned to become the chief administrative officer for the city of Youngsville in Lafayette Parish.
+In October 2023, Miguez was elected to the Louisiana Senate.
+In June 2025, Miguez announced that he would run for United States Senate against incumbent Bill Cassidy, citing the latter's vote for the second impeachment of Donald Trump.

 Miguez is a competitive shooter, a grand master of the United States Practical Shooting Association.
 He has competed in the first season of the History Channel's marksmen competition Top Shot.

 Biography

-He is graduate of Catholic High School of New Iberia, Louisiana State University and Southern University Law School.
+He is a graduate of Catholic High School of New Iberia, Louisiana State University and Southern University Law School.

 Miguez resides in New Iberia, Louisiana.
-He is an Executive in the Oil & Gas industry and a corporate attorney licensed in the State of Louisiana.
+He is an executive in the oil-and-gas industry and a corporate attorney licensed in the State of Louisiana.

+Miguez is an Honorable Board Member of La Asociación Española de Nueva Iberia, Inc. (LAENI), a nonprofit, volunteer organization in New Iberia that serves "as a vehicle for the recognition and promotion of the Spanish ancestry and culture in New Iberia and throughout Louisiana."
+His paternal ancestors were among the founding families of New Iberia that had immigrated to Louisiana from Málaga, Spain in the late 18th century.

 Miguez started shooting with his father at a local range at an early age.
 He started at USPSA and the International Practical Shooting Confederation when he was twelve years old.
 He started practicing with a Beretta 92F and became a Grand Master at the age of seventeen.

 In 2010, in Top Shot competition, Miguez competed as part of the Blue Team.
 His team ended up winning six challenges.
 He was never nominated for elimination during that period.
 He was eliminated during the first week of the final half of the competition.

 During one episode of the second season of the show, Miguez appeared with J.J.
 Racaza as trainers for one of the challenges.

 In 2011, Miguez won his fourth consecutive title at the USPSA Area 4 Handgun Championship, and his seventh title in that tournament since 2003.

-In 2013, Miguez appeared on Top Shot (season 5).
+In 2013, Miguez appeared on Top Shot season 5.